SAWTOOTH FORUM & LECTURE SERIES

 The stories of our Wilderness history are dominated by a few key figures: Bob Marshall, Aldo Leopold, and Howard Zanhiser.
 In this program, we will hear a few stories of the important female figures who also contributed to our Wilderness history, including Bethine Church.

 Michelle Reilly serves as the USFWS liaison and training representative at the interagency Arthur Carhart National Wilderness Training Center in Missoula, MT.
 Michelle earned a Ph.D. from Northern Arizona University where she worked with government and non-governmental agency to investigate the effects of non-motorized recreation on a suite of mammals.

 6pm Friday August 19

 Sawtooth National Recreation Area 50th Anniversary Forum

-presented by Jim Hansen, Jerry Jayne, Boyd Norton, & Monica Church
+presented by Jim Hansen, Jerry Jayne, Bert Bowler, & Monica Church

 Join us for a look back at to the years just before the Sawtooth National Recreation Area (NRA) was established, when grassroots efforts were working to bring a bipartisan collective together to form the Sawtooth NRA and how this great Idaho experiment has fared.

 Jim Hansen and his family have a long history with and a deep connection to the Sawtooths.
 Jim was born in Idaho Falls to Orval and June Hansen.
 His father served as a US Congressman and was one of the prime sponsors of the Sawtooth National Recreation Act in 1972.
 Eighteen years later, Orval and June bought land on the Salmon River in Lower Stanley where four generations of the family have now made the Sawtooths a part of their lives.